johnroper100/Tonalite/docs/fixtures/changing_fixture_settings.md

 ### Short Name

 A shorter version of the fixture's name for display in the interface.
+The software automatically generates this from the `Name` input to use the first word of it's data.

 ### Starting DMX Address